strategineer/personal-website/source/journals/2019-06-08-How-To-Build-Your-Website-For-17-Bucks-Or-Less.html.markdown

 ## Facilitating content creation and maintenance using Middleman.

 [Middleman](https://middlemanapp.com/) is a framework for creating static websites.
-There are many others that exist, you can search for "static website generator" on your favorite search engine to find any number of them.
+There are many others that exist, you can search for "static website generator" on your favourite search engine to find any number of them.

 Choose the one you that seems to be the best fit for you.
 The rest of this tutorial will assume you've picked Middleman though.